-His brother however dismissed Darren cheaply in the semi-final as Surrey easily won though.
+His brother, however, dismissed Darren cheaply in the semi-final as Surrey easily won through.
 Bicknell missed two Championship games in 2002 and just failed to reach 1,000 runs.
 He was also a little miffed at being omitted from most One Day games – the policy at the time being to include younger players.

 When Notts won the Second Division in 2004, Bicknell was ever-present and hit 1080 runs at 43.20.
 He formed with Gallian a very reliable opening partnership that would improve still in the Championship winning year of 2005 – a summer in which he finished with 1,222 runs at 50.92.
 On 12 occasions he passed the 50 mark – no other Notts player managed to be so consistent.

 Darren is now the professional and cricket coach at Oakham School, and Chief Executive of the Belvoir Cricket and Countryside Trust, a charitable organisation which aims to provide cricket and other sporting activities for young people.
-He is also a governor at Redmile Primary School, and a member of Radcliffe-on-Trent Golf Club playing off a handicap of 7.
+He is also a governor at Redmile Primary School, and a member of Radcliffe-on-Trent Golf Club, playing off a handicap of seven.